 If you like pesto as much as I do, you should make sure to try Stinging Nettle Pesto with pumpkinseeds too, and Wild Ramp Butter.

 - 1 Food processor

 - 8 oz fresh ramp leaves washed and cleaned

-- 1 heaping tablespoon sunflower seeds
+- 1 heaping tablespoon sunflower seeds or pine nuts

 - 3 tablespoons parmigiano reggiano or another high quality parmesan you like

 - Heat the oven to 350 or so, toast the sunflower seeds until they are aromatic and lightly golden, a few minutes.
 Cool and reserve.

 - Bring a pot of water to a boil large enough to fit your fresh ramp greens.
 Cook half the ramp leaves just until they wilt in the water and turn bright green, a few seconds, then immediately transfer them to very cold water to chill.

 - Remove the ramp leaves from the water and squeeze the water out with your hands or by placing them in a towel.
 Chop the blanched and raw ramp leaves together.